 The sensor linearity is measured in the Lab with calibrated spectrometer.
+This is a camera type specific calibration.

 Below figure shows the linearity of the raw sensor and after flat fielding:

 This is a camera type specific measurement.

 Sensor noise shows image noise with respect to the image center measured at an aperture of 16 with exposure time of 16msec.